 Washington went to Fordham University, but he proved to be a poor student initially.
 After taking some time away from college, he returned to the university with a new interest in acting.
 Washington later won a scholarship to the American Conservatory Theater in San Francisco, and afterwards worked with the Shakespeare in the Park ensemble.

-In 2001, he received his second Oscar (this time in a leading role) for the cop thriller Training Day.
+In 2001, Washington received his second Oscar (this time in a leading role) for the cop thriller Training Day.
 The following year, he directed his first film, the drama Antwone Fisher, in which he also co-starred.
 Washington would once again step behind the camera for the historical The Great Debaters (2007), which profiled a winning African-American debate team.

-Several blockbusters followed, including Man on Fire (2004), The Manchurian Candidate (2004) and Spike Lee's Inside Man (2006), which co-starred Jodie Foster and Clive Owen.
+Several hits followed, including Man on Fire (2004), The Manchurian Candidate (2004) and Lee's Inside Man (2006), which co-starred Jodie Foster and Clive Owen.
 Washington also starred as Frank Lucas, a real-life heroin kingpin from Harlem, in the 2007 film American Gangster, opposite Russell Crowe.
-In 2009, Washington starred as MTA Dispatcher Walter Garber in the remake of the classic film The Taking of Pelham 1 2 3 co-starring with John Travolta.
+In 2009, Washington starred as MTA Dispatcher Walter Garber in the remake of the classic film The Taking of Pelham 1 2 3, co-starring John Travolta.